get-convex/convex-docs/docs/database/reading-data/indexes/indexes-and-query-perf.md

 sidebar_label: "Indexes and Query Performance"
 title: "Introduction to Indexes and Query Performance"
 sidebar_position: 100
-todo: Suggesting n00bs read all this first is bad, remove from parent
 ---

 How do I ensure my Convex